 Schedule your initial consultation through our online form or by dialing (385) 481-5276 today.

 Medicaid is a federal program funded by federal and state dollars.
 The rules for qualifying for the long-term care Medicaid program vary considerably from state to state.
 If you reside in Utah and need Medicaid, then Utah’s Medicaid program rules apply.

 Medicaid planning is an essential part of the estate planning process.
-If your Utah estate planning documents don’t include long-term care and Medicaid planning, you could end up spending your life savings or selling your home to pay for nursing home costs.
-The Utah annual median cost of care in 2023 ranges from $72,820 for in-home care to $116,169 for a private room in a nursing home facility.
+If your Utah estate planning documents don’t include long-term care and Medicaid planning, you could spend your life savings or sell your home to pay for nursing home costs.

-Sandberg, Stettler, & White can ensure you or a loved one gets quality health care coverage without losing your home and other significant assets.
-Medicaid planning includes multiple strategies and recommendations that are based on an individual’s financial and health-related circumstances.
+Sandberg, Stettler, & White can ensure you or a loved one gets quality healthcare coverage without losing your home and other significant assets.
+Medicaid planning includes multiple strategies and recommendations based on an individual’s financial and health-related circumstances.
 You won’t have to navigate the Utah Medicaid process alone.